carolinerobbins/carolinerobbins/README.md

 - ✈️ I’m currently working on TravelSwipe

-- 🌱 I’m currently learning TypeScript and Python
+- 🌱 I’m currently learning Python and Kotlin

 - 🤿 Fun fact: I love scuba diving!
 I learned on my honeymoon in Fiji, and my last dive was in the Great Barrier Reef!